pal03377/master-thesis/thesis.typ

 = Evaluation of ThemisML <evaluation>
 // Note: If you did an evaluation / case study, describe it here.
 In deploying and validating any software system, a rigorous evaluation is crucial.
 It ensures our proposed solution aligns with our goals and meets expected standards.
-In Athena's context, we broke down our evaluation of the newly developed ThemisML module into two main segments:
+In Athena's context, we broke down our evaluation of the newly developed ThemisML module into two parts:

-1. *Scalability Evaluation*: Here, we assessed how ThemisML behaves under varying loads, especially in terms of the number of submissions and their complexity.
+1. *Scalability Evaluation*: We assessed how ThemisML behaves under varying loads, especially in terms of the number of submissions and their complexity.
 // <removed>. *Code Similarity Evaluation*: In this phase, we focused on the accuracy of ThemisML's code similarity computation using CodeBERT, especially when faced with submissions with nuanced differences.
 2. *Real-world Data Evaluation*: We tested ThemisML using real-world data from past courses, assessing its feedback suggestions manually.